 - How will you make the tutorial memorable?

 - Target audience and strategy for attracting participants.

 - Tutorial length – the tutorial can be full or half-day.

 - Other venues at which the tutorial or parts thereof has or will be presented, in addition to explaining if/how the proposed tutorial differs from these other editions.
 Links to slides of those tutorial editions should be included in the proposal.

 - Brief professional biography of the presenter(s) documenting their seniority (we recommend having at least one junior researcher), expertise, as well as previous training and speaking experience (such as teaching and tutorial presentation).

-Next to this, the tutorial organizers should also provide a video teaser of about 1 minute that can be put on the ESWC 2023 website.
+We also ask the tutorial organizers to provide a video teaser of about 1 minute that can be put on the ESWC 2024 website.
 It will serve to attract participants to the tutorial.

 All proposals will be reviewed and discussed by the Tutorial Chairs as well as a committee of senior Semantic Web representatives.